daniel-lobster/trading_algorithm/README.md

 Long moving average window = 100

-Traning = first 3 months of the dataset
+Training = first 3 months of the dataset

 The baseline model did pretty well with a return over the test period close to 50%.
 While the passive strategy (i.e. just holding the asset over the test period) had a return of about 40%.